jawad1989/Kubernetes101/helm/Readme.md

+# Three Big Concepts
+***A Chart*** is a Helm package.
+It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
+Think of it like the Kubernetes equivalent of a Homebrew formula, an Apt dpkg, or a Yum RPM file.

+***A Repository*** is the place where charts can be collected and shared.
+It's like Perl's CPAN archive or the Fedora Package Database, but for Kubernetes packages.

+***A Release*** is an instance of a chart running in a Kubernetes cluster.
+One chart can often be installed many times into the same cluster.
+And each time it is installed, a new release is created.
+Consider a MySQL chart.
+If you want two databases running in your cluster, you can install that chart twice.
+Each one will have its own release, which will in turn have its own release name.

+With these concepts in mind, we can now explain Helm like this:

+> Helm installs charts into Kubernetes, creating a new release for each installation.
+And to find new charts, you can search Helm chart repositories.

 Helm commands
 ```
 helm init # This command is used to install helm and tiller in the environment that is, by default, described in the configuration used by kubectl